Cavity walls exist in properties that do not have solid walls, and usually date after

 When left unchecked, condensation can lead to long-term issues such as damp and mould.
 To avoid this happening, install a vapour barrier between the wall and the insulation.
 Ask your supplier for more information.

 No matter how you install external wall insulation, the simple fact is it will change the external appearance of your property.
 In many cases, that change requires planning permission from your local authority.

 This is especially important if your property is a listed building or within a conservation area, and in this case, your local council might refuse to give consent.

 There are no two ways about it; external insulation isn’t cheap.
-If you’re working to a tight budget, however, and want to save some money, here are some tips.
+If you’re working to a tight budget, however, and want to save some money on typical installation costs, here are some tips.

 If you have solid walls in your home and you’re looking for a way to save costs and the planet at the same time, external wall insulation offers an excellent solution.
 There are, however, some things to consider before you go ahead.

 If you work with the right professional, they’ll be able to let you know whether your home is suitable for external wall insulation and whether it’s likely to cause any problems with damp, for example.